jshemas/openGraphScraper/README.md

   },
 };
 ogs(options, (error, results) => {
-  console.log("error:", error); // This is returns true or false.
-True if there was a error.
-The error it self is inside the results object. console.log("results:", results); // This contains all of the Open Graph results });
+  console.log("error:", error); // This returns true or false.
+True if there was an error.
+The error itself is inside the results object. console.log("results:", results); // This contains all of the Open Graph results });
 ```